 Pumping in the Bishop Well Field is governed by the provisions of the Hillside Decree, limiting LADWP's annual groundwater extractions (pumping and flowing wells) from the Bishop Cone to an amount commensurate with the total water used on City-owned lands on the Bishop Cone (including conveyance and other losses).
-Under the current audit protocols, total water used on City-owned lands within the Bishop Cone area is approximately 27,600 acre-feet per year.
-The current total available pumping capacity in the Bishop Well Field is approximately 12,000 acre-feet (not including flowing wells).
-The planned groundwater pumping from the Bishop Well Field is 8,400 acre-feet for the 2011-12 runoff year.
+Under the current audit protocols, total water used on City-owned lands within the Bishop Cone area is approximately 26,000 acre-feet per year.
+The current total available groundwater extraction capacity in the Bishop Well Field is approximately 15,000 acre-feet (including pumping and flowing wells).
+The planned groundwater pumping from the Bishop Well Field is 12,000 acre-feet for the 2011-12 runoff year, contingent on water needs and environmental conditions.

 Figure 5 shows water use on City-owned land on Bishop Cone in comparison to the groundwater extractions (flowing and pumping wells) for runoff years 1996 to present.
-Under the current audit protocols, water use on the City-owned land within the Bishop Cone area is approximately 27,600 acre-feet and the groundwater extraction capacity is currently about 15,000 acre-feet (including flowing wells).
-Adding operational uses and other known losses that are not currently included in the annual Bishop Cone audits results in 38,100 acre-feet of water supplied in 2010-11.
-A comparison of the true amount of water provided and extracted from the Bishop Cone shows an estimated 29,700 acre-feet difference between pumping allowed under the Hillside Decree and planned pumping for the 2011-12 runoff year on the Bishop Cone.
+Under the current audit protocols, water use on the City-owned land within the Bishop Cone area is approximately 25,000 acre-feet and the groundwater extraction capacity is currently about 15,000 acre-feet (including flowing wells).
+However, the Bishop Cone Audit does not include all known uses and losses.
+Adding operational uses and other known losses that are not currently included in the annual Bishop Cone audit results in a more accurate estimate of 38,800 acre-feet of water supplied in 2011-12.
+A comparison of the total estimated amount of water provided to and extracted from the Bishop Cone shows a 26,800 acre-feet difference between pumping allowed under the Hillside Decree and planned pumping for the 2012-13 runoff year on the Bishop Cone.
+The Bishop Cone audit protocols should be revised to more accurately reflect uses and losses.